v6cord/VVVVVV/FEATURES.md

 - `sayquiet()` and `replyquiet()` - same as normal `say()` and `reply()`, but without a squeak

-- Added dimensions, so you can properly have more than one dimension in a custom level
+- Added dimensions, so you can properly have more than one dimension in a custom level - they are rectangles of rooms that the game will keep you in and let you wrap around

 - `gotodimension(n)` - go to dimension n